Geolicious/qgis2leaf/README.md

 The popup for features is either a simple table with all your attributes or defined by the attribute 'html_exp' in your QGIS vector layer (check 'line_feature.shp' in the 'test_data' folder).
 If you want to use a defined symbol in your webmap add an attribute 'icon_exp' to your point shapefile and file it with a relative path on your PC or an HTML statement.
 You can define different icons for each feature.
 Please check index.html of the webmap to customize popup position regarding your chosen icon.
 You may find testdata in 'places_few_1_EPSG3857_categorized.shp' in the 'test_data' folder (Donkey designed by Gabriele Malaspina from the thenounproject.com).

+If you want to export raster files keep in mind to save them as rendered images prior exporting (values must be integers in the range of 0 to 255).

 You can also define a label in the webmap by adding the column 'label_exp' to your layer which will define the text to show in the label.

 For single, categorized and graduated symbol point feature layers we are exporting radius (not for polygons), color and opacity.
 Unfortunately the export of forms and SVG is not embedded at the moment.

-If you would like to create a legend you need to add the attributes 'legend_exp' (text to be shown) and 'legend_ico' (icon to be shown) to the desired layer and fill in the link to the icon and the text.
+If you would like to create a legend you need to add the attributes 'legend_exp' (text to be shown) and 'legend_ico' (icon to be shown) to the desired layer and fill in the link to the icon and a text.
 Check the test files for details.

 The 'locate' button will ask for access to geolocate the browser and will add a marker where the webmap user is found.